sentinel-hub/custom-scripts/sentinel-2/ndsi/README.md

 ## General description of the script

-The Sentinel-2 normalised difference snow index is a ratio of two bands: one in the VIR (Band 3) and one in the SWIR (Band 11).
+The Sentinel-2 normalized difference snow index is a ratio of two bands: one in the VIR (Band 3) and one in the SWIR (Band 11).
 Values above 0.42 are usually snow.
 More info [here.](https://earth.esa.int/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm){:target="_blank"}

 ## Description of representative images